rkillickdev/spelling-bee-scramble/README.md

 * As the client, I want to offer an educational experience to help children with their spelling.
 * As the client, I want to make sure that the user has an enjoyable, engaging experience so they continue playing and return to the site in the future.
-* As the client, I want to offer differing levels of difficulty to ensure that the user continues to learn as their spelling improves.
+* As the client, I want to offer a range of difficulty levels to ensure that the user continues to learn as their spelling improves.
 * As the client, I want to set targets for the user, to keep the experience interesting and challenging.
 * As the client, I want to make the game responsive over a range of device sizes.